typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 understand, maintain, and evolve.

 #### Concurrency is hard
-Concurrency is notoriously responsible for
+TODO: finish this section

 bugs, race conditions, deadlocks

-partial order, sequential consistency blocking threads
+blocking threads
 Scala future and asynchronicity

-One of the most popular concurrency constructs are OS threads, commonly referred to as just "threads."
-Like its name suggests, threads are a type of logical thread
+### Cats Effect Concurrency
+TODO: develop this section more

-Cats Effect takes the perpsective that concurrency is an necessary technique for building useful applications, but existing tools for achieving concurrency are largely unsafe and tedious to work with.
-One of the main goals of Cats Effect is to provide users a concurrency model that is safe and simple to use.
+Cats Effect takes the perpsective that concurrency is a necessary technique for building useful applications, but existing tools for achieving concurrency are largely unsafe and tedious to work with.
+One of the main goals of Cats Effect is to provide library authors and application developers a concurrency model that is safe and simple to work with.

+Many users will never directly interact with the concurrency model.
+For example, http4s spawns a fiber for each request it receives; request handling code is run inside those fibers on behalf of the user.
+This is completely okay!
+Enabling users to exploit concurrency without pushing that responsibility to them is crucial for building safe applications.

+However, learning about details like fibers and scheduling provides tremendous insight into how applications behave and perform.
+It will be necessary to understand these concepts to go past what the libraries offer.

 ### Fibers
 The concurrency model of Cats Effect is built upon fibers rather than (native)